-Then deciding how many kilometres to walk every day I think you should consider three things:
+When deciding how many kilometers to walk every day I think you should consider three things:

 - Your level of fitness.

 - How do you feel today?

 - Are you interested in architecture, churches, and history of the cities on Camino de Santiago.